BishwaMandal/Calculator/README.md

 # Calculator
- A basic calculator app for learning purposes.
+ A basic calculator app for learning purposes Android App Development and Android Studio.